 Make decisions and get started on a business case

-First you will need to justify how your digital development wish-list meets your value proposition, and how it fits with your core capabilities.
+First you will need to justify how your digital transformation wish-list meets your value proposition, and how it fits with your core capabilities.
 Write simple higher-level specifications – e.g.

 “We want a mobile website that does… 5x bullet points”

 – What evidence do you have that the digital development is worth investing in?

 – What would be the main benefits/advantages, in the short, medium and long-term: to you; to your customers; and, to the wider sector?

 Secondly, have you identified any important risks? (e.g. intellectual property or contractual issues around what is proposed?)
 Have you sought advice to mitigate risks?